What Have I Read?

 My hubby-Don is a chemical engineer and both his parents were chemists.
 I have nothing but respect.
 Lately I've been missing my father-in-law, as I run across old photos and memorabilia.

 Years ago, Don ran across this tiny box at his childhood home.
+He kept the empty box and I came across it recently.

 It made me curious, so I read up on Smallpox history.
 The first vaccine for Smallpox was discovered in 1796!
 It was the first vaccine to be developed against a contagious disease.
 The modern Smallpox vaccine emerged in 1958, a year after I was born.
 The disease was eradicated by 1976.